This post may contain affiliate links. Read my full disclosure policy.

-A flavorful recipe for Peruvian Minestrone Soup with rich and fragrant basil broth.
+An Authentic recipe for Peruvian Minestrone Soup with beef and veggies and a rich and flavorful basil-infused beef broth.

-1 lb flank steak cut into small ¾ inch cubes
+- 1 lb beef flank steak cut into small 3/4 inch cubes

 1. Heat beef stock and water in a large pot over high heat, bring to a boil.

 2. At the same time, saute shallot and garlic in a big skillet with olive oil, over medium heat until golden and fragrant.
 Lower the heat and add spinach, stirring until wilted.
 Add basil, and stir until wilted.

 3.Place spinach/basil mixture in a blender with one third of the queso fresco cheese and 1-2 cups stock/water mixture.
 Blend until very smooth.
 Set aside.